akamai/cli-visitor-prioritization/README.md

 ```
 --policy <policyName>        Specified Visitor Prioritization Cloudlet policy name
 --version <version>          Specific version number for that policy name (optional)
---from-version <fromVersion> If --version is not specified, list policy version details starting from --from-version value (optional)
+--num-versions <numversions> If --version is not specified, list how many policy version details to return  (optional)
 --verbose                    If --version is specified, add --verbose to get full rule details including url paths and match criteria (optional)

 ```